Skip to main content

 Anthropology

 Professor Rice's research focuses on the anthropology of sound and listening.
 He studies the ways in which sound is made, perceived and interpreted in different cultural contexts, and the impacts and effects it is considered to have.
 His work contributes to the Anthropology of Sound and the wider interdisciplinary field of Sound Studies.
-He is an ethnographer and has conducted substantial projects on sound in a variety of field sites, with a particular focus on institutions, including hospitals, prisons and zoos, though he has also carried out research on sound in other environments, for instance, a slum settlement in Delhi and a Romanian street-dog shelter.
-Professor Rice is also interested in the possibilities not only of writing about sound but also of working with and in sound through radio programmes and audio pieces, and he has made programmes for BBC Radio 4 and the World Service.
+He is an ethnographer and has conducted substantial projects on sound in a variety of field sites, with a particular focus on institutions, including hospitals, prisons and zoos.
+He also writes on core concepts in Sound Studies.

 View full profile